tradecloud/tradecloud-docs-api-v2/buyer/receive-goods.md

 When an order or line is received, regardless of actual quantity or date, it can can be marked as delivered by setting `indicators.delivered` on either order or line level.

-### Mark as delivered by resending an order
+### Mark as delivered by resending an order using the `/order` API

-The order or line can be marked as delivered by setting `indicators.delivered` on either order or line level and updating the order.
+The order or line can be marked as delivered by setting `indicators.delivered` on either order or line level and updating the order using the `/order` API resource.

 {% hint style="info" %}
 If you provide a `delivered` indicator on order level, **ONLY** the lines provided in this order message will be marked as delivered.